-School Facility Good Repair Status (Most Recent Year) Year and month in which data were collected: 10/2019 real and month in which data were concessed 19/1015 System Inspected Repair Status Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Good Interior: Interior Surfaces Poor Cleanliness: Overall Cleanliness, Pest/ Vermin Infestation Fair
+Year and month in which data were collected: 12/16/2020

-System Inspected Repair Status Repair Needed and Action Taken or Planned Electrical: Electrical Good Restrooms/Fountains: Restrooms, Sinks/ Fountains Good Safety: Fire Safety, Hazardous Materials Fair Structural: Structural Damage, Roofs Good External: Playground/School Grounds, Windows/ Doors/Gates/Fences Good Overall Rating Good
+Year and month in which data were collected: 12/16/2020 System Inspected Repair Status Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Good Interior: Interior Surfaces Good Cleanliness: Overall Cleanliness, Pest/ Vermin Infestation Good Electrical: Electrical Good Restrooms/Fountains: Restrooms, Sinks/ Fountains Good Safety: Fire Safety, Hazardous Materials Good Structural: Structural Damage, Roofs Good External: Playground/School Grounds, Windows/ Doors/Gates/Fences Fair The principal discussed issues with the head custodian.
+He stated that the issues will be corrected.
+The principal also met with the Director of Maintenance and discussed issues with the fence bordering Valencia and Smith Park.
+Ideas were exchanged and hoping for a solution to people cutting into the fence.
+Overall Rating Good